-No time like a crisis to show us the true resourcefulness of women as leaders.
-From politics and finance to activism, here are 10 female trailblazers who give us hope.
+There’s no time like a crisis to show us the true resourcefulness of women as leaders.
+From politics and finance to activism, these trailblazing women inspire us and give us hope.

 Alexandria Ocasio-Cortez, American Politician